 (a) the power under section 45 to issue an enforcement warrant; and

-(b) the power under section 53(1) to issue a warrant of commitment.
+(b) the power under section 52F to issue a fine expiation order.

 (2) The delegation must be in writing signed by the Registrar.

 (3) A person exercising or performing a power or duty that has been delegated to the person under this section is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.